Property maintenance documentation

 IssueLedger record

-One timeline with the first report, photos, access notes, vendor visit, invoice, and completion update.
+One timeline with the first report, photos, repair entries, invoice, and completion note.

 § 08 · Both sides of the record